Skip to main content

 While they look different, they're powered by the same import engine underneath.

-From both the popup and the sidebar, you can:
+From both the popup and the sidebar, you can use the extension's six import methods:

 No matter which interface you use, the result is the same: your sources are added to NotebookLM, and the source management screen opens automatically, allowing you to review, clean, and organize everything before moving on.